 Phil Chapman, who worked on the production side of the album, recalls:

-– Sydney Town was Gary Shearston's first charting single (#9 Sydney, #36 Brisbane), from his 1965 album Australian Broadside.
-This was a folk song he reworked from lyrics by author Frank Hardy who had been inspired by a Jamaican calypso song about the slums of Kingston.
-A cover version by Rolf Harris co-charted in Sydney.
+charting single (#9 Sydney, #36 Brisbane), from his 1965 album Australian Broadside.
+A version by Rolf Harris co-charted in Sydney.

-Sometime Lovin' was also recorded by Doug Ashdown (1966, on The Real Thing) and by Col Nolan & The Soul Syndicate (1966, on Crazy Crotchet).
+It was also recorded by Doug Ashdown (1966, on The Real Thing) and by Col Nolan Soul Syndicate (1966, on Crazy Crotchet).

-This is a much recorded song: numerous versions are listed at The Originals, from Paul Whiteman (1935), through Frank Sinatra (1953) to Tony Bennett & Lady Gaga (2021).
+This is a much recorded song.
+Over 40 recordings are listed at The Originals, from Paul Whiteman (1934), through Frank Sinatra (1953) to Tony Bennett & Lady Gaga (2021).
 That is just a moderate (and digestible) selection, as SecondHandSongs was up to 367 last time I looked.

-As the Wikipedia entry on the song points out, the line I get a kick from cocaine has been controversial at times, and has sometimes been written out of the lyrics.
+As the Wikipedia article points out, the line I get a kick from cocaine has been controversial at times, and has sometimes been written out of the lyrics.